California Mortgage Principal Reduction Program

 Through the Hardest Hit Fund, California was awarded nearly $2 billion in funds to help eligible homeowners avoid foreclosures by way of four programs, which are collectively called Keep Your Home California.
 (Get an Overview of Keep Your Home California.)
 Each program provides a different type of financial assistance to low and moderate-income homeowners.
-The four programs are:
+The programs are:

 - The Unemployment Mortgage Assistance Program, which provides mortgage payment assistance to unemployed homeowners.